posit-dev/air/docs/notes.md

 )
 ```

 Note that this is a _user-level_ preference.
 Under the hood, that whitespace is just represented by a single `\t` on disk.
-If you prefer a tab-width of 2 spaces, then it _does not affect you at all_ if your colleague prefers a tab-width of 4.
+If you prefer a tab-width of 2 spaces, then it _does not affect you at all_ if your collaborator prefers a tab-width of 4.
 The actual contents of the file you two are looking at are exactly the same.

 If spaces are used instead, then you've just forcibly opted everyone into a _project-level_ preference of, say, 2 spaces for a single indent.
 This removes a degree of customization, which is particularly important for accessibility (see below).